Pop Culture Madness!

 Michael Jackson, Prince, and Madonna were all born in the Great Lakes region within 2 months of each other in 1958.

 As an experiment, Bank of America mailed 60,000 residents of Fresno, California a small plastic card with a $500 credit line.
-BoA figured if it failed, there'd be no media coverage because it was in Fresno.
+BoA figured there’d be no media coverage if it failed because it was in Fresno.
 The experiment was hugely successful and the program became Visa.

 Crayola's Midnight Blue was originally named Prussian Blue, the change occurring in 1958 when the company realized most kids did not recognize the old nation of Prussia.

-It took Boeing 42 years and 1 month to deliver its 10,000 7series aircraft (October 1958-November 2000) and, 42 years and 5 months for Airbus to achieve the same milestone (May 1974-October 2016).
+It took Boeing 42 years and 1 month to deliver its 10,000 7series aircraft (October 1958-November 2000) and, 42 years and five months for Airbus to achieve the same milestone (May 1974-October 2016).

 Alaska was hit with a Mega Tsunami in Lituya Bay that measured 1720 feet tall.
 That's taller than the Empire State Building, standing at 1454 feet.